Research catalogue

 Managing AI Like It Matters: The Artificial Intelligence Operating System (AI-OS)

-AI-OS is a governance-centered architecture treating AI adoption as an operating model question rather than a tool rollout.
-Works at the task level — assigning each task a permitted mode of use based on stakes, ambiguity, reversibility, and sensitivity — making the human-AI boundary visible, auditable, and adjustable by evidence.
+AI-OS treats AI adoption as an operating model question rather than a tool rollout.
+It works at the task level, making the human-AI boundary visible, auditable, and adjustable by evidence.

 2026 · Assessment